tdgriffith/bi-weekly_notes/docs/notes.md

     - Need least squares
     - Need to be able to transform C matrix also
 - ML heatmap analysis may suggest the best algorithm/representation
+  - First pass is an improvement over time series, but still not useful
 - Early work with all channels is promising.

 - All plots [here](https://drive.google.com/drive/folders/1vuMJPsxFmVqm2SRdVpqBoa8_NeZ_Jn9Y?usp=sharing)